-Pensions and divorce
+Pensions and Divorce

-Pension Sharing Order ordered after retirement
+Pension Sharing Order granted after retirement

-On the pensioner member’s death, if you have remarried or re-entered a civil partnership, a Pension Share will reduce the benefit payable to your new spouse or civil partner.
-However, if you have dependent children, any child’s pension payable will not be
+On the pensioner member’s death, if you have remarried or re-entered a civil partnership, the Pension Sharing Order will reduce the benefit due to your new spouse or civil partner.
+However, if you have eligible children, any child’s pension due to them won’t be reduced.

 When we receive a Pension Sharing Order, and if all the information has been received for the Order to be implemented, we have four months to make the adjustment of the pension in payment, beginning with the later of:

 • the day on which the Order applies

 • the first day the Order is received.